Alexandru101/HTML-CSS-Projects/Basic Calculator/readme.md

 ### Project Overview
 As my first JavaScript project, the main goal was to build a functional calculator that handles basic operations (addition, subtraction, multiplication, and division) while supporting result-chaining, allowing users to continue calculations immediately after a result is generated.

 Scope & Limitations, This project focuses on linear, left-to-right logic rather than BIDMAS/PEMDAS order of operations.
 It is designed as a standard pocket calculator and does not include scientific functions like trigonometry (sin, cos, tan) or logarithms.
+Note this documentation includes javascript only for the html/css please look at the source code.

 <img width="584" height="803" alt="Capture" src="https://github.com/user-attachments/assets/a6f6dee4-8050-497c-b425-5c38215f102d" />